A cheat sheet for the new Galaxy Note 9 S Pen

 In its quest to lure more users to the flagship Note 9 phones, Samsung imbued its S Pen with many new powers.
-Now, in addition to letting you scribble on the screen, the stylus serves as a remote trigger for the Note's camera, letting you launch the app, switch lenses and snap pictures from a distance.
-But it's not just a camera remote control.
-The new S Pen is also a presentation clicker, a track skipper, a pointer and, at its heart, a very good stylus.
-Thanks to Samsung's helpful onscreen tips when S Pen remote controls are available, you don't have to dig very deep to learn how to use them.
+Now in addition to letting you scribble on the screen, the stylus serves as a remote trigger for the Note's camera, letting you launch the app, switch lenses and snap pictures from a distance.
+However, the new S Pen is not only a camera remote control but also a presentation clicker, a track skipper, a pointer and, at its heart, a very good stylus.
+Thanks to Samsung's helpful on-screen tips when S Pen remote controls are available, you don't have to dig deep to learn how to use them.
 But there are a few controls you might not even know exist without a trip to the settings menu.
 And for those who want to get the most out of their S Pen, here's a quick guide.

 Remote controls